r1048/dl-docker-settings/README.md

 # dl-docker-settings
 scripts and guide to easily setup the environment

+## Summary of an environment setup
+1. Install docker, nvidia driver, and nvidia-docker
+2. Build a docker image for cuda*-cudnn*-devel based on ubuntu/16.04
+3. Build a docker image for torch based on the previous image

+## Detailed sequence of an environment setup
+### Install docker, nvidia driver, and nvidia-docker
+* Get install scripts on this repository: ```git clone https://github.com/r1048/dl-docker-settings```
+* Install with scripts sequentially

 ## Useful resources
 * [NVIDIA CUDA Docker Repository][link-cuda-repo]
 * [Docker Installation Guide][link-docker-guide]